jaysylvester/citizen/README.md

 MVC Patterns
 ------------

-citizen relies on a predefined model-view-controller pattern that has a few strict requirements.
-The article pattern mentioned above would require the following structure:
+citizen relies on a predefined model-view-controller convention.
+The article pattern mentioned above might use the following structure:

     app/
       patterns/